 1. High School

-Provincial High School Graduation Certificate with a 60% average in nine level 3000 credits or equivalent.
+Provincial High School Graduation Certificate with a 60% average in eight level 3000 credits or equivalent.

 2. Comprehensive Arts and Science (CAS) Transition